Skip to content

 • settings Operators — observe what an INSERT WHERE would assert without committing.

-The slice countdown reveals the order capabilities landed:
+The Phase D slice countdown shows the order capabilities landed (all in v0.4.4):

 Phase D sliceFeature